bobby-didcoding/django_course/steps/module_11.md

     def stripe_id(self):
         '''
         Returns a user stripe id.
-        The user's stripe id is stored in thier linked wallet instance.
+        The user's stripe id is stored in their linked wallet instance.
         '''
         wallet = self.wallet_object()
         if not wallet.stripe_id: